Hillis Hadjo: Trip to England

 When Colonel Edward Nicolls, the commander at Prospect Bluff, was returning to England after the end of the War of 1812 in February 1815, he took Francis with him, as Francis insisted on (and Nicolls discouraged).
-Before leaving, Francis disposed of the eight enslaved people he had, probably the same eight his daughter later claimed.
+Before leaving, Francis disposed of the eight enslaved people he had, likely the same eight his daughter later claimed.
 The purpose was to get British agreement to the Treaty of Nicolls' Outpost, which Nicolls, on his initiative and without authorization (in fact, the British knew nothing of it until Nicolls and Francis arrived in England), had negotiated between the Creek Indians and the British Crown.
 The Treaty recognized the Native Americans as subjects of the Crown, that is, as British citizens.
 Francis took his son, Earle, with him, hoping the son could stay and get some education.
 A listing of crown expenditures on Francis's behalf reveals that besides his son, he was accompanied by a servant and an interpreter.
 (This conflicts with reports elsewhere that Francis was fluent in English and Spanish, as well as "Alabama" and "Muscogee".)